gtoonstra/etl-with-airflow/docs/monitoring.rst

 The above example uses simple 'rowcounts' as a metric; it answers the question "how many rows did I ingest from system A and was that the expected amount within a specific interval?"

 But you can take this a lot further.
-Data quality can also worry about the quality of the ingested metrics and whether these add up.
+Data quality can also concern itself with the quality of the ingested metrics and whether these add up.
 I've seen many cases for example that data was ingested in full, but some other script failed processing, a settings table was incorrectly configured and the end result was not what it should have been.

-Before you start worrying about implementing a complex solution with accumulating snapshot tables and compare yesterday's results vs. new results, consider applying the same approach to this problem.
+Before you start concerning yourself with a complex solution that accumulates snapshot tables and compare yesterday's results vs. new results, consider applying the same approach to this problem.

-At coolblue for example, we identified that business analysts would regularly run a number of queries to check data validity before they started working with the data.
+We identified that business analysts would regularly run a number of queries to check data validity before they started working with the data.
 They run those queries because they do not unconditionally trust the underlying data.
 Well, those queries can be executed in an automated fashion on airflow and datadog will advise users if new metric data points violate the error boundaries.
 This works for daily ETL processes over a longer evaluation window, but also for much shorter time intervals.